-a statement of charges, framed with reasonable particularity by the Provost or his/her delegate discussions between the faculty member and the Provost looking toward a mutual settlement.
+A statement of charges, framed with reasonable particularity by the Provost or his/her delegate discussions between the faculty member and the Provost looking toward a mutual settlement.

-If mutual settlement is not obtained or achieved, dismissal proceedings will continue and the individual concerned will have the right to be heard initially by UPT, constituted as a hearing committee.
+If mutual settlement is not obtained or achieved, dismissal proceedings will continue and the individual concerned will have the right to be heard initially by the UPT Committee, constituted as a hearing committee.
 Members will remove themselves from the case, either at the request of a party or on their own initiative, if they deem themselves disqualified for bias or interest.
 Each party will have a maximum of two challenges without stated cause.
 Any member who also serves on the Faculty Grievance Committee (Section 9) will be excused.
-If necessary, the top three alternates to UPT will serve as replacements.
+If necessary, the top three alternates to the UPT Committee will serve as replacements.